Health Information and Tools > Patient Care Handouts > Learning About the Digestive System

 • To help keep your digestive system healthy:

-• Get some exercise every day.
-Build up slowly to at least 2½ hours of moderate to vigorous exercise a week.
+• Get at least 2½ hours of moderate to vigorous exercise a week.
+Walking is a good choice.

 • To avoid constipation: